StartHup/ex2/README.md

 9. Reverse
 10. Print all
 -----
-11. Output to text
+11. Output to file
-12. Input from text
+12. Input from file